junegunn/fzf/README-VIM.md

 ```

 We haven't specified the `source`, so this is equivalent to starting fzf on
-command line without standard input pipe; fzf will use find command (or
+command line without standard input pipe; fzf will traverse the file system
-`$FZF_DEFAULT_COMMAND` if defined) to list the files under the current
-directory.
+under the current directory to get the list of files.
+(If
+`$FZF_DEFAULT_COMMAND` is set, fzf will use the output of the command
+instead.)
 When you select one, it will open it with the sink, `:e` command.
+If
-If you want to open it in a new tab, you can pass `:tabedit` command instead
+you want to open it in a new tab, you can pass `:tabedit` command instead as
-as the sink.
+the sink.

 ```vim
 call fzf#run({'sink': 'tabedit'})
 ```

-Instead of using the default find command, you can use any shell command as
+You can use any shell command as the source to generate the list.
+The
-the source.
-The following example will list the files managed by git.
-It's
+following example will list the files managed by git.
+It's equivalent to
-equivalent to running `git ls-files | fzf` on shell.
+running `git ls-files | fzf` on shell.

 ```vim
 call fzf#run({'source': 'git ls-files', 'sink': 'e'})